Core Concepts

 - Node provisioning requires account approval

-- Command execution requires network membership
+- Command execution requires organization membership

 File Sharing